ThePrimeagen/fem-git/lessons/03-going-remote/A-remote-git.md

 ### Problem
 Read the error again and figure out how to "track" the remote branch.
-Once you execute the command then `git push` to the origin.
-Use the tracking command that does not involve `git push`
+Once you execute the command then `git pull` to the origin.
+Use the tracking command that does not involve `git pull`

 <br>
 <br>